 The proposed model aims to introduce a clear path through which companies would be able to implement Marketing 2.0 strategies.
 To be able to do so, first, we’ll have to understand what Marketing 2.0 means.
 Implement Marketing 2.0 Model involves defining Web 2.0 and discussing its relation with marketing.
 Then, we will discuss the factors illustrated in the proposed model by analysing the hypothesis we’ve developed on each factor.

 How to implement a Marketing 2.0 Model: Strategies for Closer Customer Relationships

-In order to survive in today’s market environment, it has became essential for marketers to reorganise their businesses and make a good use of the Web 2.0 technology and social media.
+In order to survive in today’s market environment, it has become essential for marketers to reorganise their businesses and make good use of the Web 2.0 technology and social media.
 The merge between Web 2.0 technology and marketing practice would result in the adaption on what is known as marketing 2.0.
 Marketing 2.0 is defined as the usage of Web 2.0 technology and the interactive capabilities it provides for the purpose of opening interactive communication channels between consumers and businesses.